 ALI (Academic Libraries of Indiana): Purdue Faculty, Staff, Graduate, and Undergraduate students are eligible for borrowing privileges and on-site access to collections at all ALI institutions.

-CIC (Committee on Institutional Cooperation): Purdue Faculty, Graduate, and Undergraduate students are eligible for borrowing privileges and/or on-site access to collections at participating CIC institutions.
-CIC participants are all the Big Ten Universities and the University of Chicago.
+Big Ten Academic Alliance: Purdue Faculty, Graduate, and Undergraduate students are eligible for borrowing privileges and/or on-site access to collections at participating Big Ten institutions.
+Big Ten participants are all the Big Ten Universities and the University of Chicago..

 OCLC Reciprocal Faculty Borrowing Program: Purdue Faculty are eligible for borrowing privileges and on-site access to collections at other participating institutions.
 Over 175 major research libraries in the United States and Canada participate in this program.
 Please contact Circulation Services to see if the institution(s) you plan to visit participate in this program.

-NOTE: If you personally borrow books from a CIC or ALI library, you may bring them to our Interlibrary Loan office and ask that they be returned via the daily courier service.
+NOTE: If you personally borrow books from a Big Ten or ALI library, you may bring them to our Interlibrary Loan office and ask that they be returned via the daily courier service.
 If you borrow books from other institutions, please return those items directly to the owning institution.
+You are highly encouraged to call the institution that you will be visiting to determine the availability of collections, special policies, etc., prior to making a trip to the institution.